Retirement Day

 ***Answer:*** Here is just a few more to consider...

-Question: With interest rates so low, and taking inflation and taxes in consideration, why bother at all with GICs?
+***Question: Taking inflation and taxes in consideration, why bother at all with GICs?***

 Are GICs as dull as grass?
 Yes certainly.
 And we are thankful they are!